 An employee, who is required to be on call by the employer and who is recalled to work, will be paid for a minimum of three hours work at the appropriate overtime rate.
-This allowance does not apply to any employee holding a manager title.
+This allowance does not apply to any employee in a management position.

-For the purpose of this clause the whole of the on call period is calculated according to the day on which the major portion of the on call period falls.
+For the purpose of this clause, the whole of the on-call period is calculated according to the day on which the major portion of the on-call period falls.

-28.4 On call during a Meal Break (Registered Nursing Classifications only)
+27.4 On call during a Meal Break (Registered Nursing Classifications only)

-If a registered nurse is directed to be on call during a meal break they should be paid an amount set out in Schedule 2.
-Generally this allowance is only paid when there is only one registered nurse on duty.
+If a registered nurse is directed to be on call during a meal break, they should be paid an amount set out in Schedule 2.
+Generally, this allowance is only paid when there is only one registered nurse on duty.

-- 28.5 In Charge Allowance (Nursing classifications only) - A registered nurse who is designated to be in charge during the day, evening or night or a residential aged care residence shall be paid in addition to his or her appropriate salary, whilst so in charge, the per shift allowance set out in Schedule 2. - (ii) This sub-clause shall not apply to registered nurses holding classified positions of a higher grade than a registered nurse.
+27.5 In Charge Allowance (Nursing classifications only)

+(i) A registered nurse who is designated to be in charge during the day, evening or night at a residential aged care residence shall be paid in addition to their appropriate salary, whilst so in charge, the per shift allowance set out in Schedule 2 of this Agreement.

+(ii) This sub-clause shall not apply to registered nurses holding classified positions of a higher grade than a registered nurse.

-28.6 Nauseous Linen Allowance
+27.6 Nauseous Linen Allowance

-The allowance set out in Schedule 2 per week will paid to an employee in any classification if they are engaged in handling linen of a nauseous nature other than linen sealed in airtight containers and/or for work which is of an unusually dirty or offensive nature having regard to the duty normally performed by such employee in such classification.
-Any employee who is entitled to be paid an allowance will be paid a sum set out in Schedule 2 for work performed in any week.
+The allowance set out in Schedule 2 per week shall be paid to an employee in any classification if they are engaged in handling linen of a nauseous nature other than linen sealed in airtight containers and/or for work which is of an unusually dirty or offensive nature having regard to the duty normally performed by such employee in such classification.
+Any employee who is entitled to be paid an allowance will be paid the allowance set out in Schedule 2 of this Agreement for work performed in any week.

-28.7 Meals during Overtime
+27.7 Meals during Overtime

-- (i) Where an employee works overtime and a meal break becomes due, Cranbrook Care will supply that employee with a meal. - (ii) Clause 28.7(i) will not apply when an employee could reasonably return home for a meal within the meal break.
+- (i) Where an employee works overtime and a meal break becomes due, Cranbrook Care will supply that employee with a meal. - (ii) Clause 27.7(i) will not apply when an employee could reasonably return home for a meal within the meal break.

-29. PAYMENT OF WAGES
+28. PAYMENT OF WAGES

-- 29.1 Wages must be paid fortnightly unless otherwise mutually agreed up to a monthly maximum period. - 29.2 Employees will be paid by cash, cheque or electronic funds transfer, as determined by the employer, into the bank or financial institution account nominated by the employee. - 29.3 When notice of termination of employment has been given by an employee or an employee's services have been terminated by the employer, payment of all wages and other monies owing to an employee will be made to the employee.
+- 28.1 Wages must be paid fortnightly unless otherwise mutually agreed up to a monthly maximum period. - 28.2 Employees will be paid by cash or electronic funds transfer, as determined by the employer, into the bank or financial institution account nominated by the employee. - 28.3 When notice of termination of employment has been given by an employee or an employee's services have been terminated by the employer, payment of all wages and other monies owing to an employee will be made to the employee.
 Payment of all wages and other monies owing will be paid in the next pay cycle.
-If an employee is experiencing financial hardship, by mutual agreement it may be paid early.

-- 29.4 Notwithstanding the above, the employer will not be held liable for any unforeseen event outside the control of the employer which prevents the employer's ability to meet the requirements of this clause, for example bank error or delay. - 29.5 Payslips shall be provided to employees in accordance with the requirements of the Act.
+If an employee is experiencing financial hardship, by mutual agreement it may be paid early. - 28.4 Notwithstanding the above, the employer will not be held liable for any unforeseen event outside the control of the employer which prevents the employer's ability to meet the requirements of this clause, for example a bank error or delay. - 28.5 Payslips shall be provided to employees in accordance with the requirements of the Act.